Temple: Catholicism

 The word temple has traditionally been rarely used in the English-speaking Western Christian tradition.
 In Irish, some pre-schism churches use the word teampall.
 The usual word for church in the Hungarian language is templom, also deriving from the same Latin root.
 Spanish distinguishes between the temple being the physical building for religious activity, and the church being both the physical building for religious activity and also the congregation of religious followers.

 The principal words typically used to distinguish houses of worship in Western Christian architecture are abbey, basilica, cathedral, chapel and church.
 The Catholic Church has used the word temple in reference of a place of worship on rare occasions.
-An example is the Roman Catholic Sagrada Familia Temple in Barcelona, Spain and the Roman Catholic Basilique du Sacré-Cœur Temple in Paris, France.
+An example is the Roman Catholic Sagrada Familia Temple in Barcelona, Spain, and the Roman Catholic Basilique du Sacré-Cœur Temple in Paris, France.
 Another example is the Temple or Our Lady of the Pillar, a church in Guadalajara, Mexico.

 Protestantism

-Some Protestant churches use this term; above the main entrance of the Lutheran Gustav Vasa church in Stockholm, Sweden, is a cartouche in Latin which reads "this temple (...) was constructed by king Oscar II."
+Some Protestant churches use this term; above the main entrance of the Lutheran Gustaf Vasa Church in Stockholm, Sweden, is a cartouche in Latin which reads "this temple (...) was constructed by king Oscar II."

 Beginning in the late 18th century, following the Enlightenment, some Protestant denominations in France and elsewhere began to use the word temple to distinguish these spaces from Catholic churches.
 Evangelical and other Protestant churches make use of a wide variety of terms to designate their worship spaces, such as church, tabernacle or temple.
 Additionally, some breakaway Catholic churches such as the Mariavite Church in Poland have chosen to also designate their central church building as a temple, as in the case of the Temple of Mercy and Charity in Płock.